 Debit cards offer consumers the convenience of paying for items immediately without having to carry cash.
 However, if thieves get a consumer's debit card number, they can wreak havoc with a customer's finances by draining his bank account through fraudulent purchases.
-In most cases, banks must refund the money as long as the customer follows fraud reporting procedures.
+In most cases, banks offer debit fraud protection and must refund the money as long as the customer follows the bank's fraud reporting procedures in a timely manner.

 Risk When Using Debit Cards

 When using a debit card, the money is automatically and immediately withdrawn from your checking account.
 If you report a fraudulent transaction, the bank must replace the money; however, you may find yourself without funds until it does so.
 In contrast, if someone makes fraudulent charges on your credit card, you can dispute the charge prior to paying the bill.

 Banks may take up to two weeks to refund stolen money after you report the theft.
 The policy as to how quickly stolen money is replaced differs from bank to bank.
 Some banks may replace the money as soon as the theft is reported, while others wait until they have completed an investigation and verified that charges are indeed fraudulent.
 When you're a victim of debit card fraud, this can send you into a spiral of overdraft fees and declined auto-payments you'll also have to contend with and you may have to cover some of these payments while your case is being investigated by your bank.

 Federal law limits your liability for fraudulent charges using your debit card to $50.
 To take advantage of this law, you must report the fraudulent charges within two business days of the charge.
 After two business days, your liability goes up to $500.
 If you do not report the theft for more than 60 days after receiving your statement, the bank has no obligation to refund your money at all.